openeventdata/eldiablo/README.md

 and by extension [VirtualBox](https://www.virtualbox.org/), to set up this virtual environment.
 These two pieces of software allow for the easy setup and use of a virtual machine.
-Thus, two of the files contained within EL:DIABLO are a `Vagrantfile`, which gives intructions to Vagrant on how to setup the virtual machine, and `bootstrap.sh`, which is a [shell script](https://en.wikipedia.org/wiki/Shell_script) that installs the necessary software within the virtual machine.
+Thus, two of the files contained within EL:DIABLO are a `Vagrantfile`, which gives instructions to Vagrant on how to setup the virtual machine, and `bootstrap.sh`, which is a [shell script](https://en.wikipedia.org/wiki/Shell_script) that installs the necessary software within the virtual machine.

-The EL:DIABLO event coding platform is comprised of two primary applications: a web scraper and a processing pipeline ([`scraper`](https://github.com/openeventdata/scraper) and [`phoenix_pipeline`](https://github.com/openeventdata/phoenix_pipeline) specificaly).
+The EL:DIABLO event coding platform is comprised of two primary applications: a web scraper and a processing pipeline ([`scraper`](https://github.com/openeventdata/scraper) and [`phoenix_pipeline`](https://github.com/openeventdata/phoenix_pipeline) specifically).
 The scraper is a simple web scraper that makes use of a whitelist of RSS feeds to pull stories from popular news outlets.
 The pipeline moves the news stories from storage in a database to the event coder, such as TABARI or PETRARCH, and outputs event data.
 More